junxit/us-congress-bills-115/metadata.md

 - 2017-10-04 — Introduced in House
 - 2017-10-04 — Introduced in House
 - 2017-10-04 — Referred to the House Committee on Natural Resources.
+- 2017-10-11 — Committee Consideration and Mark-up Session Held.
+- 2017-10-11 — Ordered to be Reported (Amended) by the Yeas and Nays: 23 - 17.
+- 2017-10-23 — Placed on the House Calendar, Calendar No. 93.
+- 2017-10-23 — Reported adversely (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-364.
+- 2017-10-23 — Reported adversely (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-364.